-Do you need to change the situation to make it follow the Golden Rule?
-If so, how?
+How does this situation fail to live up to the Golden Rule?
+How would you change the situation to make it follow the Golden Rule?
 Does this situation remind you of any experience from your own life?

 There is a petting zoo at your friend's birthday party, and animals are being handled and surrounded by lots of strangers.